Overview of Verona

 Verona Attractions and Special Events

-Other notable Verona and nearby attractions include Eagle Rock Reservation, Montclair Art Museum, Nutley Museum, Lambert Castle Museum, Edgemont Memorial Park and Israel Crane House.
+Other notable Verona and nearby attractions include Eagle Rock Reservation, Montclair Art Museum, Nutley Museum, Lambert Castle Museum, Edgemont Memorial Park, and the Israel Crane House.

 To find a Verona apartment or rental, check out our apartment listings.
 Rent.com® is happy to help you find your next home.